Meet the CCO

 Director of College Counseling.
 Committed to the field of education for over thirty years, Betsy's career is one of service to young people and their mentors.
 Betsy began her profession as a secondary school teacher and a coach at R.L.
 Thomas High School, in New York.
 She then completed her Masters degree in Clinical Psychological Counseling from Tufts University, in Massachusetts, while earning a position on the United States Field Hockey squad.
 During graduate school, Betsy coached the university's field hockey and lacrosse team and acted as an athletic liaison to the admissions office.
 At the time, her clinical research, which focused on stress management for adolescents and young adults, became her hallmark as a therapist.
 Combining a variety of skills, Betsy then committed herself to college admissions at Tufts, where she remained for ten years.
 Becoming one of their senior associate directors, she was responsible for the development and implementation of policy, enrollment management and financial aid for their undergraduate admissions office.
 Now in her fourteenth year at Phillips Exeter Academy, Betsy directs the College Counseling Office and is using her diverse experiences to make a difference at the independent school level.
 Beyond advising students, parents, faculty, alumni, and college admissions colleagues about the journey associated with the college admissions process, Betsy is one of the co-founders of the national organization ACCIS - Association of College Counselors in Independent Schools.
 Whether conducting workshops or panels on the college admissions process at the national and local level, or participating in discussions about the developmental issues associated with adolescents, Betsy has established herself as an active participant in the lives of young people and their mentors.

 Associate Director of College Counseling.
 Pam was appointed to the Exeter faculty in 1997 after working for eight years on the Board of Admission at Wellesley College.
 While at Wellesley, Pam was the leader of recruitment and evaluation for the third largest Board of Admission region and was the campus liaison to the Consortium of Educational Excellence through Partnerships.
 In addition, Pam was the Chair of the 1996 Annual Meeting for the New England Association of College Admission Counselors (NEACAC).
 From 2009-2011, Pam served as a faculty member to both NEACAC's Summer Institute and The Advanced Secondary School Counselors Summer Institute, two professional mentoring programs which bring together new and seasoned professionals to learn and collaborate on issues of adolescent development and higher education.
 Today, Pam is an Assembly Delegate for the New England region to the National Association of College Admission Counselors.
 Pam holds a B.A. from University of New Hampshire and a M.Ed. from Boston College.
-In addition to her work as a college counselor, Pam is a day student adviser and member of the Advising and Athletic Policy Committees, and assists with Exeter Social Service Organization efforts.
+In addition to her work as a college counselor, Pam advises day students, serves on the admissions committee, and assists with Exeter Social Service Organization efforts.
 Pam and her husband, Kevin, reside off campus with their two sons, Will and Tom'16.
 Pam is a member of NACAC, NEACAC, ACCIS and EISSCAP.

 Associate Director of College Counseling.
-Gretchen joined the College Counseling Office from the Sage Ridge School in Reno, NV, where she was the Director of College Counseling from 2001 to 2005, Her other responsibilities at Sage Ridge included serving as Registrar and Director of Admissions and Financial Aid.
-Gretchen began her career in college admissions immediately upon graduation from Colby College, where she worked as an Assistant Dean of Admissions for four years and later as a part-time reader and interviewer while attending graduate school at the University of Southern Maine.
-As a student at Colby, Gretchen spent a year studying at the Université de Caen, France.
-At Exeter she is interested in issues of equity and inclusion, and also serves as an Adviser to boarding students in Soule Hall, and as an occasional chaperone for the Ski Club.
-Interested in national college counseling issues, Gretchen is involved with ACCIS, the Association of College Counselors in Independent Schools.
-In August 2010 she served as Director of the first-ever ACCIS Summer Colloquium.
-She is also on the Board of the Clambake Institute, a summer college counseling conference held annually at St. George's School.
-Gretchen's family includes her husband Stefan, a part-time Academy squash coach, and their two children, Niklas '14, and Ingrid.
+Gretchen joined the College Counseling Office from the Sage Ridge School in Reno, NV, where she was the Director of College Counseling from 2001 to 2005.
+Her other responsibilities at Sage Ridge included serving as Registrar and Director of Admissions and Financial Aid.
+Gretchen began her career in college admissions immediately upon graduation from Colby College, where she worked as an Assistant Dean of Admissions for four years and later as a part-time reader and interviewer while pursuing a Masters' degree in New England Studies at the University of Southern Maine.
+A double major at Colby, Gretchen graduated with Distinction in American Studies and spent her junior year studying at the Université de Caen, France.
+At Exeter, Gretchen is interested in issues of equity and inclusion and environmental awareness.
+She currently serves on the Climate Change Committee and is working to plan the first Climate Change Day in February 2015.
+She also serves as Adviser to the Ski Club and has been an advisor to both boarding and day students throughout the years.
+Interested in national college counseling issues, Gretchen currently holds the position of Founding Schools Chair for ACCIS (the Association of College Counselors in Independent Schools) and helped plan the first two ACCIS Summer Institutes as well as serving as Director of the first-ever ACCIS Summer Colloquium.
+Interested in national college counseling issues, Gretchen currently holds the position of Founding Schools Chair for ACCIS, the Association of College Counselors in Independent Schools.
+In August 2010 she served as Director of the first-ever ACCIS Summer Colloquium; she also helped to plan the first two ACCIS Summer Institutes.
+Gretchen's family includes her husband Stefan and their two children, Niklas '14 and Ingrid.
 The Bergills live in Exeter a few miles from campus.
 When they aren't on campus they can usually be found biking along the seacoast, surfing and swimming at the beach in Rye, or skiing with extended family in Maine.

 Associate Director of College Counseling.
 Karen is a graduate of Mount Holyoke College (B.A.) and Boston College (M.A.).
 She came to the Academy after thirteen years of college counseling in both private and public schools.
 A certified guidance counselor and an English teacher, Karen has taught and counseled students ranging in age from sixth graders to adults both in the U.S. and in Germany.
 She taught English at Boston College for six years and at Northern Essex Community College for four years.
 She has free-lanced, writing and working on various topics related to college admissions, for both The College Board and Simon and Schuster.
 Karen has enjoyed becoming a part of Exeter's diverse and enriching community; each year she sits on the admissions committee and reviews prospective students' applications for admission.
 Karen lives in Newburyport, MA.